 But what about your insurance company?
 Should you file a report on your stolen motorcycle?

-Several questions may pop into your mind as you contact the police and then your insurance company.
-What follows are the answers to questions such as what if motorcycle stolen without insurance and what if stolen bike recovered after settlement?
+As you contact the police and your insurance company, several questions may pop into your mind.
+What follows are the answers to questions such as what if a motorcycle is stolen without insurance, and what if the stolen bike is recovered after settlement?